 Forcing a person into a marriage is a crime in England and Wales.
 A forced marriage is one entered into without the full and free consent of one or both parties and where violence, threats or any other form of coercion is used to cause a person to enter into a marriage.
 Threats can be physical or emotional and psychological.
 A lack of full and free consent can be where a person does not consent or where they cannot consent (if they have learning disabilities, for example).
 Nevertheless, some communities use religion and culture as a way to coerce a person into marriage.
 Schools and colleges can play an important role in safeguarding children from forced marriage.
-The Forced Marriage Unit has published Multi-agency guidelines, with pages 32-36 focusing on the role of schools and colleges.
+The Forced Marriage Unit has published Multi-agency guidelines, which focus on the role of schools and colleges.
 School and college staff can contact the Forced Marriage Unit if they need advice or information.
-Contact: 020 7008 0151 or email: fmu@fco.gov.uk
+Contact: 020 7008 0151 or email: fmu@fcdo.gov.uk.
+More information can also be found at www.gov.uk/forcedmarriage